-(2) Reflects the automatic conversion of our outstanding promissory note between us and our controlling shareholder into an aggregate of ordinary shares immediately prior to the closing of this offering, assuming an initial public offering price of \$ per ordinary share, which is the midpoint of the price range set forth on the cover page of this prospectus.
+(2) Reflects the automatic conversion of our outstanding promissory note between us and our controlling shareholder into an aggregate of 5,444,825 ordinary shares immediately prior to the closing of this offering, assuming an initial public offering price of \$12.00 per ordinary share, which is the midpoint of the price range set forth on the cover page of this prospectus.
 The actual number of shares to be issued upon conversion of the promissory note will be determined by dividing the principal amount of the promissory note at the time of conversion by the initial public offering price per ordinary share in this offering.
 See "Certain Relationships and Related Party Transactions - Loan Agreements with Our Controlling Shareholder."

-June 30, 2017
+September 30, 2017

 Actual Pro Forma (1) Pro Forma As Adjusted (2)

-( (Unaudited, in thousands)
+(Unaudited, in thousands)

 Balance Sheet Data:

-Cash and cash equivalents \$ 23,295 \$ \$
+Cash and cash equivalents \$ 12,491 \$ 12,491 \$ 66,491

-Total assets 28,702
+Total assets 22,782 22,782 76,782

-Total liabilities 71,485
+Total liabilities 71,767 6,429 6,429

-Accumulated deficit (75,525)
+Accumulated deficit (89,811) (89,811) (89,811)

-Total shareholders' equity (capital deficiency) (42,783)
+Total shareholders' equity (capital deficiency) (48,985) 16,353 70,353

-- (1) The pro forma balance sheet data give effect to the automatic conversion of our outstanding promissory note between us and our controlling shareholder into an aggregate of ordinary shares immediately prior to the closing of this offering, assuming an initial public offering price of \$ per ordinary share, which is the midpoint of the price range set forth on the cover page of this prospectus.
+- (1) The pro forma balance sheet data give effect to the automatic conversion of our outstanding promissory note between us and our controlling shareholder into an aggregate of 5,444,825 ordinary shares immediately prior to the closing of this offering, assuming an initial public offering price of \$12.00 per ordinary share, which is the midpoint of the price range set forth on the cover page of this prospectus.
 The actual number of shares to be issued upon conversion of the promissory note will be determined by dividing the principal amount of the promissory note at the time of conversion by the initial public offering price per ordinary share in this offering.
-See "Certain Relationships and Related Party Transactions Loan Agreements with Our Controlling Shareholder."
+See "Certain Relationships and Related Party Transactions Loan Agreements with Our Controlling Shareholder." - (2) The proforma as adjusted balance sheet data give further effect to the issuance and sale of 5,000,000 ordinary shares by us in this offering at an assumed initial public offering price of \$12.00 per ordinary share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.

-Each \$1.00 increase or decrease in the assumed initial public offering price of \$ per ordinary share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase or decrease the pro forma as adjusted amount of each of cash and cash equivalents, total assets and total capital deficiency by \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting underwriting discounts and commissions.
-An increase or decrease of 1.0 million in the number of ordinary shares we are offering would increase or decrease, respectively, the pro forma as adjusted amount of cash and cash equivalents, total assets and total capital deficiency by \$ million, assuming the assumed initial public offering price per ordinary share, as set forth on the cover of this prospectus, remains the same.
+Each \$1.00 increase or decrease in the assumed initial public offering price of \$12.00 per ordinary share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase or decrease the pro forma as adjusted amount of each of cash and cash equivalents, total assets and total shareholders' equity by \$4.7 million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting underwriting discounts and commissions.
+An increase or decrease of 1.0 million in the number of ordinary shares we are offering would increase or decrease, respectively, the pro forma as adjusted amount of cash and cash equivalents, total assets and total shareholders' equity by \$11.2 million, assuming the assumed initial public offering price per ordinary share, as set forth on the cover of this prospectus, remains the same.
 This pro forma as adjusted information is illustrative only and will depend on the actual initial public offering price and other terms of this offering determined at pricing.